TosinHub/oluwatosin-interview-task/README.md

 1. How might you make this service more secure?

 - **Dependency Updates:** Update dependencies to address security vulnerabilities.
+For instance, the request has been deprecated.
-- **Authentication and Authorization:** Implement mechanisms to ensure that only authorized users, such as admins, can access sensitive routes like `/generate-csv`.
+- **Authentication and Authorization:** Implement mechanisms to ensure only authorized users, such as admins, can access sensitive routes like `/generate-csv`.
 - **Input Data Validation:** Validate input data to prevent injection attacks.
 Ensure that parameters, such as `id` in `/investments/:id`, are properly sanitized and validated.
+Using typescript, for instance, can help with type validations
-- **HTTPS Usage:** Encrypt data transmitted between the client and server by using HTTPS instead of HTTP.
+- **HTTPS Usage:** Encrypt data transmitted between the client and server using HTTPS instead of HTTP.
-- **Rate Limiting:** Implement rate limiting to prevent abuse or denial-of-service attacks.

 2. How would you make this solution scale to millions of records?

 - **Optimize Database Queries:** Optimize database queries and indexing strategies for efficient data retrieval, especially for large datasets.
+This is considering the application is connected to a database(this will be the case in a commercially deployed API).
 - **Caching Mechanisms:** Implement caching mechanisms to reduce database load and improve response times for frequently accessed data.
+A tool like Redis is best suited for this purpose.
-- **Distribute Workload:** Distribute workload across multiple servers using load balancing techniques.
+- **Distribute Workload:** Distribute workload across multiple servers using load balancing techniques and tools like Kubernetes.
-- **Horizontal Scaling:** Deploy the application across multiple servers or containers to handle increased traffic and workload.
 - **Asynchronous Processing:** Implement asynchronous processing for non-blocking tasks, such as fetching company details or generating CSV reports, to improve throughput and responsiveness.
 - **Performance Monitoring:** Regularly monitor and analyze performance metrics to identify bottlenecks and areas for optimization.

 3. What else would you have liked to improve given more time?

 - **Pagination:** Implement pagination to limit the number of records returned per request.
 This prevents overwhelming the server and improves performance.
-- **Transition to TypeScript:** Transition the project to TypeScript to provide static typing, enhancing code robustness, and developer productivity.
+- **Transition to TypeScript:** Transition the project to TypeScript to provide static typing, enhancing code robustness, and productivity.
 - **Controller and Model Integration:** Introduce controllers to organize request handling logic and models to represent data structures, promoting separation of concerns and improving code maintainability.
 - **Ramda.js Integration:** Utilize Ramda.js more to leverage functional programming utilities for simplifying operations like data transformation or filtering.
 - **Integration Testing:** Implement integration tests to ensure the reliability and correctness of critical functionalities, such as generating the CSV report.